UPPMAX/programming_formalisms/docs/git/apply_merge.md

   unique, e.g. `sven`, `sven_svensson` or `sven_svensson_314`.
   You may branch of from `main` or `develop` (if it exists).
   You may use the web interface (easiest!) or use the command line
-- On your local computer,
+- On your local computer:
      - update your repository
      - switch to that branch
      - change the repo
      - push your changes online
 - Verify the changes are online
 - On your local computer, switch to the `main` branch
 - Merge your topic branch to `main`